HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 <!ENTITY xxe SYSTEM "file:///etc/passwd">
 ```

-This tells the parser: "go read the file `/etc/passwd` and use its contents as the value of this entity".
+This tells the parser: “go read the file `/etc/passwd` and use its contents as the value of this entity”.
 This is where XXE attacks come from.
 If the parser obeys this instruction, the attacker can read any file the server has access to.

 ## What are Parameter Entities